alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-26-was-there-any-messenger-before-nuh.md

 ---
+date: 2020/08/26
+group1: true
+hijri: Muharram 7, 1442
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: Was there any messenger before Noah?
 source: Fatawa Al-Lajnah Ad-Daimah, Fatwa no. 6147, Question 7
-hijri: Muharram 7, 1442
-date: 2020/08/26
-category: [prophets,fatwas]
-group1: true
-note: true
-locale: en
-lang: en
 summary: Prophet Nuh was the first messenger sent to the people on earth after Adam.
   This is based on the long Hadith of intercession narrated in the Two Sahihs.
+title: Was there any messenger before Noah?
 ---

 ### Question: